Discuss your project

 WordPress: Disable the Gutenberg Editor in the Widgets Administration

 It surely did not escape your notice that WordPress updated its WYSIWYG content editor.And it works very well for standard content pages.A few months ago, the editor was implemented in the management of widgets.
-And then, bang…JS error when loading the page:index.js:1:3953Uncaught (in promise) TypeError: e is undefinedAnd it becomes impossible to edit already configured sidebars: While waiting for the Gutenberg issue to be resolved, you might want to swit...
+And then, bang…JS error when loading the page:index.js:1:3953Uncaught (in promise) TypeError: e is undefinedAnd it becomes impossible to edit already configured sidebars: "> While waiting for the Gutenberg issue to be resolved, you might ...

 WordPress: Add a New Widget Area to a WordPress Theme